jayshozie/ceng240/notes4newbies/W03-intro-to-python.md

 [Python](https://www.python.org/downloads/) and
 [Visual Studio Code](https://code.visualstudio.com/) to your PC.
 This will help you a lot, since you will be able to reuse a lot of stuff.
-If you like to have even more pain than CS50's online IDE, you can use [Colab](https://colab.research.google.com/).
+If you like to have even more pain than CS50's online IDE, you can use [Google Colab](https://colab.research.google.com/).
 It's incredibly cramped, but if you don't want to install anything and just want to pass the course it should be enough.